NU-CEM/MACsPbI3_defects/README.md

 - `./Symmetry_mode_analysis/` contains the symmetry mode analysis data generated using [isodistort](https://stokes.byu.edu/iso/isodistort.php) (Figure 3 and Figures S3-S5).
 The naming convention is `SMA_[MA:Cs ratio].txt`.
 - `./Ellipsoid_data/` contains data about the ellipsoids fitted to PbI6 octahedra, for each of the pristine structures (Table S2).
 - `./Figure_1/` contains the data required for plotting Figure 1
-- `./Figure_2/` contains the data required for plotting Figure 2

 ## Code - Julia 1.6.1